 Is there a way to automate the process

-You can use PowerShell to simplify or automate many tasks in Azure Machine Learning.
+You can use PowerShell to simplify or automate many tasks in Machine Learning.
 For example, you can download the contents of an entire experiment or a particular module, export the definition of web service, or invoke the web service execution API.
-For more information, see PowerShell Module for Microsoft Azure Machine Learning.
+For more information, see PowerShell Module for Microsoft Machine Learning.